 Turn off content blocking on your Mac

-- Click the AdBlock button and select Pause AdBlock.
+- Click the AdBlock button in the Safari toolbar and select Pause AdBlock.
 To turn AdBlock back on, select Unpause AdBlock.

 Turn off content blocking on your iPhone or iPad